-During 2018, the shareholding of the Company was transferred to Qatar Reinsurance Company Limited (the "immediate parent") registered at Clarendon House, 2 Church Street, Hamilton, HM11, Bermuda from Qatar Insurance Company Q.S.P.C.
+During 2018, the shareholding of the Company was transferred to Antares Reinsurance Company Limited (the "immediate parent") registered at 71 Pitts Bay Road, Pembroke, HM08, Bermuda from Qatar Insurance Company Q.S.P.C.
 Doha, Qatar (the "ultimate parent") which is registered at QIC Building, Tamim Street, West Bay, Doha, Qatar and is also the ultimate shareholder of the Company.

-The Company operates from its head office located in Malta and has branches established in the United Kingdom (the "UK") and Italy.
-During the year Company filed application for closure of Italy branch which has been approved by regulator subsequent to 2021 year end.
+The Company operates from its head office located in Malta and has a branch established in the United Kingdom (the "UK").